 YTI Career Institute - York offers the Associate in Specialized Technology degree in Computer and Data Management.
 The Computer and Data Management program is an intensive study of a broad range of concepts relating to the Information Technology industry.
-Areas of study include: installation, configuration, and troubleshooting of a variety of desktop, server and mobile operating systems, the installation, configuration, and maintenance of virtualization products and cloud platforms, installation, administration, and troubleshooting of networks, router setup and configuration, cybersecurity concepts and implementation of security solutions, and support for office applications.
+Areas of study include: installation, configuration, and troubleshooting of a variety of desktop, server and mobile operating systems, the installation, configuration, and maintenance of virtualization products and cloud platforms, installation, administration, and troubleshooting of networks, router setup and configuration.
 The program will provide students with preparation for several industry certifications.
 Additionally, emphasis is also given to written and oral communications skills as well as critical thinking and professional development within the Information Technology industry.
 Students will gain a strong understanding of these topics through a practical curriculum with a focus on hands-on education.
-The Computer and Data Management program prepares graduates for entry-level positions in a variety of technical environments such as Technical Support Specialist, Computer Technician, PC Technician, Help Desk Technician, IT Technician, Network Administration Technician, Security Analyst and System Administrator.
+The Computer and Data Management program prepares graduates for entry-level positions in a variety of technical environments such as Technician, Network Administration Technician, Security Analyst and System Administrator.

-Prerequisite Course Course Name Credits CDMDE 1002, 1003 CDMDE 1001 Computing Infrastructure 10 CDMDE 1002 Computer Software Applications 4 CDMDE 1003 Operating Systems and Security 10 CDMDE 1002, 1003 CDMDE 1004 Alternative Operating Systems 4 CDMDE 1002, 1003 CDMDE 1005 Networking Fundamentals 10 CDMDE 1002, 1003 CDMDE 1006 Network Security 4 CDMDE 1002, 1003 CDMDE 1007 Server Fundamentals 10 CDMDE 1002, 1003 CDMDE 1008 Cloud Computing 4 CDMDE 1002, 1003 CDMDE 2001 Modern Web Development 10 CDMDE 1002, 1003 CDMDE 2002 Data Management and Analysis 4 CDMDE 1002, 1003 GSDE 2811 Oral Communication 5 GSDE 2820 Critical Thinking 7 GSDE 2830 Professional Development 5 CDMDE 1002, 1003 GSDE2831 Client Support and Management 7 All Previous CDMDE 1010 Capstone Pro ect in Computer and Data Management 14 TOTAL QUARTER CREDITS 108
+Prerequisite Course Course Name Credits CDMDE 1002, 1003 CDMDE 1001 Computing Infrastructure 10 CDMDE 1002 Computer Software Applications 4 CDMDE 1003 Operating Systems and Security 10 CDMDE 1002, 1003 CDMDE 1004 Alternative Operating Systems 4 CDMDE 1002, 1003 CDMDE 1005 Networking Fundamentals 10 CDMDE 1002, 1003 CDMDE 1006 Network Security 4 CDMDE 1002, 1003 CDMDE 1007 Server Fundamentals 10 CDMDE 1002, 1003 CDMDE 1008 Cloud Computing 4 CDMDE 1002, 1003 CDMDE 2001 Modern Web Development 10 CDMDE 1002, 1003 CDMDE 2002 Data Management and Analysis 4 CDMDE 1002, 1003 GSDE 2811 Oral Communication 5 GSDE 2820 Critical Thinking 7 GSDE 2830 Professional Development 5 CDMDE 1002, 1003 GSDE2831 Client Support and Management 7 All Previous CDMDE 1010 Capstone Pro ect in Computer and Data Management 14

+TOTAL QUARTER CREDITS